Primital/SJunlimited/README.md

 # SJunlimited
-unix script to reconnect your wifi with new mac adress when you run out of data on SJ network
+python2.7 script for unix to reconnect your wifi with new mac adress when you run out of data on SJ network

 Dependencies: